UVA-MLSys/DS5110_Fall_2024/Team 1/README.md

 ## Introduction

-This project focuses on creating scalable and efficient data processing pipelines using the *AWS Step Function with Lambda*.
-Our objective is to investigate and implement critical data processing techniques such as cleaning, outlier removal, pre-processing, and model training while ensuring the system is optimized for both performance and cost-efficiency.
-By leveraging parallel Lambda executions and varying workload parameters (like `world_size`), the project sought to improve scalability and resource utilization.
+This project focuses on creating scalable and efficient data processing pipelines using the AWS Step Function with Lambda.
+Our objective is to investigate and implement critical data processing techniques on a model training problem that includes ensuring the system is optimized for both performance and cost-efficiency.
+Under typical data pipeline approaches, this process would include data cleaning, outlier removal, and other pre-processing steps.
+By leveraging parallel Lambda executions and varying workload parameters (like world_size), the project sought to improve scalability and resource utilization.

-We aim to get a better grasp of AWS capabilities and how to use them to optimize operations while keeping costs low and efficiency high.
+We aim to gain a better grasp of AWS capabilities and how to use them to optimize operations while keeping costs low and efficiency high.
 Our goal is to create a functional pipeline that will increase our ability to manage massive datasets, automate operations, and deploy machine learning models effectively.
 ---

 ## Problem Statement

 The goal of this project is to design and implement a scalable data processing and machine learning pipeline using AWS tools to explore insights from an astronomical dataset.
 The project requires end-to-end processing of the dataset, starting with data pre-processing, cleaning, and outlier removal to ensure high-quality inputs for analysis.
-The cleaned dataset is then saved and processed through a program that performs inference using a machine learning model.
+The cleaned dataset is then saved and processed through an executed python-program that performs inference using a machine learning model.

 The problem we aim to address involves efficiently handling large-scale astronomical data while maintaining cost and time efficiency.
-This includes leveraging AWS services like SageMaker for development and execution, S3 for data storage, Step Functions for workflow orchestration, Lambda for scalable computing, and CloudWatch for monitoring and debugging.
+This includes leveraging AWS services like SageMaker for development and reporting, S3 for data storage, Step Functions for workflow orchestration, Lambda for scalable computing, and CloudWatch for monitoring and debugging.

 By addressing this issue, the initiative hopes to achieve the following: